-Interview with Matteo Alessi, CCO Europe & North America, Alessi Spa.,
+Interview with Matteo Alessi, CCO Europe & North America, Alessi Spa., Italy

 The Alessi family has been in the business of innovation for nearly a hundred years.
 Founded by Giovanni Alessi in 1921 as a cold-working metal manufacturer of household products, the company has never left family hands.
 In the 1950s Alessi shifted from hand-manufacturing to mass production, replacing soft metals with stainless steel.
 The workshop designed all its products in-house until the 1970s when it began collaborating with famous artists and designers from around the world.
 The family business redefined the relationship between consumers and their products, taking it beyond one of mere functionality.
 Priding itself on being a “dream factory,” Alessi continues to produce innovative products and to collaborate with famous designers towards global recognition.